covidtrace/aggregator/README.md

-# worker
+# aggregator

-The worker repository holds source code to aggregate and transform CovidTrace location and testing data.
+The aggregator repository holds source code to aggregate and transform CovidTrace location and testing data.

 ### Jobs